Paying Your Rent

 Help With Your Rents

 If you are on a low income or unemployed and have difficulty paying your rent, you may obtain Housing Benefit from your Local Authority to help with your rent.
-This should be paid direct to NLMHA.
+This should be paid direct to NLM.
 The amount of help you get depend on how much money you or your partner receive, the size of your family, and how much rent you have to pay.
 You can ask the Housing Officer for the address of the Housing Benefit Office in your Local Authority where you may obtain the relevant forms.

 You may be entitled to other Welfare Benefits such as Income Support or Disability Living Allowance.
 You may obtain this information from your Housing Officer, your Local Authority Advice Centre or the DSS.